Ustroń - road no 941

-Crossroads of the Polan's Ustroń Polana.
-The name Polana comes from a clearing in the forest on the Vistula River, where the first inhabitants settled ("...12 zahradnikuw kterech mam na glanie ..."." - from the first mention of Polana in 1607).
-The settlement belonged to Mikołaj Rudzki, from whom it was purchased in 1633 by the Duchess of Cieszyn Elżbieta Lucretia.
-Later, Polana was part of Ustroń Górny, which was a separate village until 1839, when Ustroń Górny was merged with Ustroń Dolny.
+Crossroads Ustroń Polana.
+The name Polana comes from a clearing in the forest by the Vistula River, where the first inhabitants settled ("...12 zahradnikuw kterech mam na polanie ..." - from the first mention of Polana in 1607).
+The settlement belonged to Mikolaj Rudzki, from whom it was bought in 1633 by Duchess Elisabeth Lucretia of Cieszyn.
+Later, Polana was a part of Ustroń Górny (Upper), which was a separate village until 1839, when Ustroń Górny and Ustroń Dolny were merged.

-In 1792 a paper mill was established here, founded by Prince Albert Sasko-Cieszynski.
-It included a piece of an adjacent meadow by the Vistula River, necessary to bleach in the sun the linen rags from which paper was made at that time.
+In 1792 a paper mill was established there by Prince Albert Sasko-Cieszyński.
+It belonged to a piece of an adjacent meadow by the Vistula, which was necessary for bleaching in the sun the linen rags, which were then used to make paper.

-In 1837, the paper mill was moved down the Vistula River to Hermanic, where it operated with interruptions until 1933.
-In its buildings "on the Glade" the forge "Teresa" was later built, powered by a waterwheel, which was part of the ironworks in Ustroń.
-Axles and fittings for wagons were forged in it.
-The hammer drive was provided by the Mill Mill flowing this way.
-In 1899, the blacksmith's shop in Polana was liquidated, and a water turbine was installed in the building, supplying the blacksmith's shop in Ustroń with electricity and operating until the 1960s.
-In addition to the building of the former paper mill, the weir at Młynówka with ponds allowing to regulate the water level in the nearby artificial water reservoir with an area of 0.65 ha has been preserved.
+In 1837 the paper mill was moved down the Vistula River to Hermanice, where it operated with breaks until 1933.
+Axles and carts fittings were forged there.
+The power of the hammers was provided by the Młynówka river flowing through it.
+In 1899 the forge in Polana was liquidated and a water turbine was installed in the building, which supplied the forge in Ustroń with electricity and operated until the 1960s.
+In addition to the building of the former paper mill forge, there is also a weir on the Mlynowka River with ponds, allowing the regulation of water level in the nearby artificial reservoir with the area of 0.65 ha.